 This is usually the last part of an interview, and it’s your chance to leave a good impression.
 The worst thing you could do is say that you don’t have any questions, because it suggests that you’re not very interested in the position.
 This is your chance to ask any questions about the company or job description that have come up during the interview.
 But you also should walk into the interview with at least two good questions you can ask at the end, that reinforce in the interviewer’s mind that you’re truly interested in the company.
 If you’ve done your research on the company, you can ask about something you learned: “I noticed that you’ve recently acquired a smaller company, and I wonder how that might change the business plan for this position?”

 This isn’t the time for logistical questions about the start date, salary, or time off.
 None of that is relevant until you’ve been offered the job.
 It’s okay to ask about the hiring process: “I wonder if you could tell me about the hiring timeline from here on out, and what I should expect.”
 But don’t make that the only question you ask, because it doesn’t give you a chance to reinforce your interest in the position and the company.

 Remember to say thank-you.

 After the interview, be sure to thank the people you met.
 An email is almost always appropriate and is the fastest way to communicate: send your note of thanks by the end of the next business day.
 Try to personalize your note by referencing something specific to your interview — perhaps something you learned about the company.
 The purpose of the thank-you note, other than politeness, is to reiterate your continued interest in the position and the opportunity to work for this company.

-By Raymond Rogers, Director of Career and Professional Development, St. Edward’s University
+By Raymond Rogers, former Director of Career and Professional Development, St. Edward’s University